 The Holiday Season is upon us!
 We all know that it’s the most active and most competitive time of the year for retailers.
-This is not new.
+And with the explosion of eCommerce this year, the competition will be fierce!

-We assume that your marketing strategies are ready and up and running.
-At the same time, we want you to be fully prepared for what’s coming so we laid out five very simple -yet very effective- marketing tactics that you still have time to develop.
+We assume your marketing strategies are ready and up and running.
+At the same time, we want you to prepare fully for what’s coming.
+So we laid out five simple — yet effective — marketing tactics that you still have time to develop.

 Here are a few tips and tricks that you can pull out of your sleeve at the last minute to get an advantage over your competition.